UjjwalPardeshi/UjjwalPardeshi/README.md

 # 💫 About Me:
-I'm a machine learning enthusiast
+I'm a deep learning enthusiast

 ## 🌐 Socials: